ntcdave/ntcdave/README.md

 - 🧠 Applying **machine learning** and **IoT** concepts from past courses to practical use cases

-- 🖥️ Enhancing dual-boot and Linux system configurations (e.g., Parrot OS + Windows 11)
+- 🖥️ Enhancing dual-boot and Linux system configurations (Ubuntu + Windows 11)

 - ⚙️ Homelab development using **Proxmox VE** on a **Dell PowerEdge 750**